open-telemetry/oteps/text/0097-log-data-model.md

 of `any` type above).
 Can be for example a human-readable string message (including multi-line) describing the event in a free form or it can be a structured data composed of arrays and maps of other values.
 Can vary for each occurrence of the event coming from the same source.
+This field is optional.

 ### Field: `Resource`